 The tutors behind Varsity Tutors are not just here to teach – they’re sharing their college experiences as well.
-Catherine is a New York City tutor specializing in all levels of Latin.
-She holds a Bachelor’s degree in Ancient Greek and Latin from Boston University.
-Check out her review of her undergraduate experience: VT: Describe the campus setting and transportation options.
+Jason is a 2013 graduate of Boston University with a Bachelor’s degree in Biochemistry & Molecular Biology.
+He is a Chicago tutor specializing in numerous levels of Biology and Calculus.
+Check out his review of his alma mater: VT: Describe the campus setting and transportation options.
 How urban or safe is the campus?
 Are there buses or do you need a car/bike?
 Jason: Boston University (BU) has a very safe campus.
 The majority of the campus runs along a two-mile stretch of Commonwealth Avenue, v ...
-Read More About What is it Like to Attend Boston University?
+Read More About Should I Go To Boston University?

 The tutors behind Varsity Tutors are not just here to teach – they’re sharing their college experiences as well.
-Jordy is a New York City tutor specializing in many subjects such as AP English, SAT prep, ISEE/SSAT prep, and more.
-She holds a Bachelor’s degree in English.
+Laura is an Austin tutor specializing in ACT/SAT prep, Writing, GRE prep, and more.
+She graduated from Princeton University in 2009 with a Bachelor’s degree in English.
 Check out her review of her alma mater: VT: Describe the campus setting and transportation options.
 How urban or safe is the campus?
 Are there buses or do you need a car/bike?
 Laura: Princeton is located in the quiet town of Princeton, NJ.
 Princeton’s campus is peaceful and gorgeous; it’s mostly designed in a collegiate Gothi ...
-Read More About Should I Go To Columbia University?
+Read More About A Day in the Life at Princeton University